-Thank you for embracing the core principles of our Iñupiat shareholders, as they are central to our business operaions, and for committing to the high standards for ethics and integrity that define who we are at Akima.
+Thank you for embracing the core principles by which our Iñupiat shareholders live and for committing to the high standards for ethics and integrity that define who we are at Akima.

 Sincerely,

 William Monet

 President & Chief Executive Officer

 Akima

 An effective ethics and compliance program helps mitigate risks to the company and limit its exposure to criminal and civil liability.
 Our Code of Conduct and other company policies and procedures outline what is expected of our employees when representing the company.